rehierl/html-outliner-spec/pseudocode.md

 * *vars parameter* : A Globals object that provides access to shared variables.
 * *node parameter* : The current Node object to visit.
 * *entering parameter* : true if node is being entered, false otherwise.
-* *exiting parameter* : true if the node is being exited, false otherwise.

 <h3>pseudocode</h3>

 * As *Introduction to (4)* does not state what to do with steps that follow the first relevant step, lets assume that these need to be implemented as a sequence of *if* clauses.
+* The expression 'associate node X with section Y' is assumed to set a `parentSection` property.
+A different interpretation is unreasonable.
-* For the sake of readability, almost all of the usually required parentheses, have been dropped; e.g. *tos vs. tos()*
+* Parenthesis are missing for the sake of readability; e.g. *tos* vs. *tos()*.
+* All of the *if* clauses only refer to element nodes; see (5).

 ```
-void visit(Globals vars, Node node, bool entering, bool exiting) begin
+void visit(Globals vars, Node node, bool entering) begin
-00: assert((entering && !exiting) || (!entering && exiting))
+00: exiting = !entering

 01: if(exiting && (node == vars.stack.tos)) then
 02:   vars.stack.pop()